SahilGulghane/chatgpt/README.md

 Vosk (required only if you need to use Vosk API speech recognition recognizer_instance.recognize_vosk)

 Whisper (required only if you need to use Whisper recognizer_instance.recognize_whisper)

+gTTS   (Customizable speech-specific sentence tokenizer that allows for unlimited lengths of text to be read, all while keeping proper intonation, abbreviations, ) openai os